-A political activist group best known for “punking” journalists and politicians via high profile publicity stunts has today announced that abortion is a “Sacrament of Satanism” and thus protected by the Religious Freedom Restoration Act.
+A political activist group best known for “punking” journalists and politicians via high profile publicity stunts has recently announced that abortion is a “Sacrament of Satanism” (later changing this language to “Ritual”) and thus protected by the Religious Freedom Restoration Act.
 This claim is both false and dangerous.
 Anyone familiar with the lunatic rantings of daytime talk show hosts during the Satanic Panic or the more recent “Q Anon” conspiracy theories knows that Christians often accuse Satanists of facilitating abortions as a form of child sacrifice.
 It’s ludicrous that anyone would think that associating abortion with Satanism would in anyway be beneficial towards Satanists or those supporting the right to have an abortion.
-The Satanic Temple, who last year unironically registered as a Christian church in order to obtain tax exemption, does not represent the religion of Satanism on any level.
+The Satanic Temple, who in 2019 unironically registered as a Christian church in order to obtain tax exemption, does not represent the religion of Satanism on any level.
 This is not the first time their actions have, perhaps intentionally, tried to make Satanism appear as “foolish and irrational as we secularists view most other religions to be.”
 This latest stunt goes beyond simple headline chasing, giving ammo to religionists who would push to enact laws restricting individual freedoms as well as potentially putting the safety and lives of some people publicly identifying as Satanists at risk, as anti-abortion activists have been known to use violence to push their agendas in the past.

 [Header image: Still from the 1922 fictional film HÄXAN, or, what anti-abortion activists already think happens inside Planned Parenthood.]

 To counter this misinformation we have updated our FAQ to specifically address this claim, as follows: